RoundofThree/kaggle-workflow/README.md

 ## Improvements

+- [x] Add XGBoost as baseline
-- Add ensemble and bagging of models
+- [ ] Add ensemble and bagging of models